How to Save Money: 19 Simple Tips For More Affordable Living

 The first step in saving money is finding out where you’re spending it.
 Before you shudder at the prospect of creating a financial spreadsheet and maintaining it, why not get a little help?

-While some might be critical of the lack of investment options available on Mint, it doesn’t claim to be an investment app.
+Some people may be critical of the lack of investment options available on Mint, but it doesn’t claim to be an investment app.
 It’s a budgeting and financial literacy app, and it performs that task with flying colors.

 2. File Your Taxes Yourself

-If you have uncomplicated taxes, why bother paying someone $100+ dollars to file on your behalf?
-TurboTax is a popular option for people who are trying to save some money during tax season.
-The user interface is fairly easy to understand, and TurboTax lets you receive your refund via direct deposit.
+If you have uncomplicated taxes, why bother paying someone over $100 to file on your behalf?
+TurboTax and FreeTaxUSA are popular options for people who are trying to save some money during tax season.
+The user interfaces for both services are fairly easy to understand, and both let you receive your refund via direct deposit.
+TurboTax can be free if you’re only filing a W-2, but FreeTaxUSA costs $0 for federal and $14.99 for state, and it offers Schedule C filing, which freelancers need.

 3. Put That Debit Card Away